Why are Amazon ebook reviews from US readers more important than reviews from international readers?

 No, not with Amazon.
 Amazon ebook reviews are definitely a one-way US street.

 The problem is not only for international authors though.

-US authors are missing out on reviews that are being posted from their international readers, which fail to appear on Amazon’s US site.
+US authors are missing out on reviews that are being posted by their international readers, which fail to appear on Amazon’s US site.
 So this is a problem for all authors.

-One can only hope that Amazon discover soon that there is a planet outside of Seattle.
+One can only hope that Amazon discovers soon that there is a planet outside of Seattle.
 It’s called the world.
-Truly global companies understand this, and don’t need to be shown a third grader’s atlas to get it.
+Truly global companies understand this and don’t need to be shown a third grader’s atlas to understand it.